10 Top Strategies To Make Exercise A Daily Habit

 • Reward yourself for your accomplishments.

-• Approach goals are positive; they help us move toward desired outcomes.
+• Approach (“toward”) goals help us move toward a desired outcome.
 They focus on gaining something positive, such as increasing stamina, looking more youthful, or getting fitter.

-• Avoidance goals are negative; they help us move away from undesired outcomes.
+• Avoidance (“away from”) goals try to push us away from an undesired outcome.
 They focus on moving away from something negative, such as decreasing tiredness, appearing less haggard, or being less sedentary.

 • Approach goal: I will achieve my ideal weight of 115 pounds.